opeyemiagbadero/10-Load-Balancer-Solution-With-Nginx-and-SSL-TLS/project10.md

 ![ 21  Install certbot and request for an SSL:TLS certificate](https://user-images.githubusercontent.com/79456052/186060076-4818e4d0-27be-4a1c-b36f-df4a421a5bae.png)

-Registered a new domain name lamislick.com under AWS Route 53 services.
+Registered a new domain name lamislick.com under AWS Route 53 services and updated A record in the registrar to point to Nginx LB using Elastic IP address

 ![Screenshot 2022-08-23 at 04 12 25](https://user-images.githubusercontent.com/79456052/186061393-e1765235-1ca0-4cee-b84b-051ec3dd47a8.png)